wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 2. In the console tree, expand **Certificates - Local Computer**, expand **Personal**, and then click **Certificates**.

-3. Locate the certificate that you configured for the HPC Pack web components in [Step 1: Install and configure the web components on the head node](#step-1:-install-and-configure-the-web-components-on-the-head-node) (for example, named &lt;HeadNodeDnsName&gt;.chinacloudapp.cn).
+3. Locate the certificate that you configured for the HPC Pack web components in [Step 1: Install and configure the web components on the head node](#step-1:-install-and-configure-the-web-components-on-the-head-node) (for example, CN=&lt;HeadNodeDnsName&gt;.chinacloudapp.cn).

 4. Right-click the certificate, click **All Tasks**, and then click **Export**.